-The Project is subject to the City's Inclusionary Housing Ordinance and includes 4 for-sale units affordable to low-income households and 7 for-sale units affordable to moderate-income households that are distributed throughout the Project site.
-The remaining 59 units will be market rate, but compared to much of the City's other housing stock, it will be more affordable for newer home-buyers due to the density of the Project.
+The Project is subject to the City's Inclusionary Housing Ordinance and includes 3 for-sale units affordable to low-income households, 7 for-sale units affordable to moderate-income households that are distributed throughout the Project site and payment of a 30% fractional unit fee in-lieu of providing a fourth low-income unit.
+The remaining 60 units will be market rate, but compared to much of the City's other housing stock, it will be more affordable for newer homebuyers due to the density of the Project.